 September 2, 2020

-In this quick dive into backpressure topics in Cribl LogStream, we will also touch upon persistent queueing, how Cribl LogStream sends information out to destinations when backpressure options are selected, and how to approach troubleshooting systems with non-responsive destinations.
+In this quick dive into backpressure topics in Cribl LogStream, we will also touch upon persistent queueing, how Cribl LogStream sends information out to destinations when backpressure options are selected, and how to approach troubleshooting solutions for systems with non-responsive destinations.

 Sizing is an art and a science, born of expectations from back-of-napkin math, and refined through actually shoving electrons through wires.